 Ask, “What can we achieve with what we have?”

-Why sales capacity matters for startups
+Why sales capacity planning is important?

 Startups operate with limited resources and real urgency.
 You need to get sales capacity right to grow.